G-20 finance leaders eye ways to support pandemic recovery | Business

 - Indonesia

-"It is not the time to create new tensions that could affect global recovery, let alone jeopardize the world peace as we've currently seen in Ukraine,'' he said.
-"It is necessary that every party puts an end to rivalry and frictions.''
+“It is not the time to create new tensions that could affect global recovery, let alone jeopardise the world peace as we've currently seen in Ukraine,'' he said.
+“It is necessary that every party puts an end to rivalry and frictions.''
 Officials were attending the meetings both in person and online, given troubles with travel and quarantines due to outbreaks, mostly of the omicron variant of coronavirus, that are plaguing many countries.
 Host Indonesia is among many countries in Southeast Asia that have endured severe waves of infections, though vaccinations have helped quell the worst of outbreaks.
 The fourth most populous nation with 274 million people, it has reported nearly 5 million cases and 145,622 deaths.
 In the past month, 690,518 new cases have been reported.
+Speaking at a seminar on fortifying global health systems, US Treasury Secretary Janet Yellen noted that public health is vital to economic growth.
+She urged that countries step up in providing the USD 75 billion needed over the next five years to fill gaps in financing for better health care.
+A fund hosted by the World Bank could channel investments to where they are most needed, she said.
+“We don't see this as a pool of money that sits idly waiting to respond to the next pandemic,'' Yellen said.
+Instead it would be used to fill existing gaps to prevent and prepare for future crises.
 Indonesia is the world's 10th largest economy and is located in the fastest growing region — at least before the pandemic swept the world, disrupting business and travel while killing nearly 6 million people.
 Surging prices for food and energy are among the challenges the financial leaders confront as they discuss how to best nurture a global economic recovery, Indonesian Finance Minister Sri Mulyani Indrawati told G-20 participants.
-"Inflation risk remains skewed to the upside, driven by supply chain disruption, labor market mismatches, wage pressure, and higher energy prices," she said, adding that such problems have been "more persistent than previously expected."
+“Inflation risk remains skewed to the upside, driven by supply chain disruption, labor market mismatches, wage pressure, and higher energy prices,” she said, adding that such problems have been “more persistent than previously expected.”
 The International Monetary Fund has forecast that world economic growth will slow to 4.4 per cent in 2022 from 5.9 per cent in 2021, following a 3.3 per cent contraction in 2020.

 Mulyani emphasised the need for coordination between countries in different stages of recovery.
 The US Federal Reserve is pulling back on massive support for markets and businesses, preparing to raise interest rates as soon as next month to cool inflation that jumped to 7.5 per cent in January — the highest rate in 40 years.
 Consumer prices rose to a record 5.1 per cent in the 19 countries that use the euro last month and to a nearly 30-year high in the United Kingdom.